adobe-type-tools/afdko/docs/MakeOTFUserGuide.md

 ## **GlyphOrderAndAliasDB** (GOADB)

 The GOADB file is used to rename and to establish an order for the glyphs in a font.
 It is a simple text file with one line per glyph name.
-Each line contains at least two fields, and optionally a third field.
+Each line contains at least two columns, and optionally a third column.
-Fields within a line are tab separated
-(technically any amount of a whitespace works but a single ASCII TAB is preferred).
+Colums are tab-separated (technically any amount of a whitespace works but a single tab character is preferred).
 Blank lines are ignored.
 Lines beginning with `#` are comments and are also ignored.

-The first field is the final glyph name to be used in the output font.
+* The first column is the final glyph name to be used in the output font.
-The second field is the ‘friendly’ name used in the source font data.
+* The second column is the ‘friendly’ name used in the source font data.
-The third field is a Unicode value, specified in the form `uniXXXX` or `uXXXX[XX]` (see [note](#unicode_note)).
+* The third column is a Unicode value, specified in the form `uniXXXX` or `uXXXX[XX]` (see [note](#unicode_note)).

-One may specify more than one Unicode value for a glyph by giving a comma separated list of values, for example: `uni0020,uni00A0`.
+It is possible to specify more than one Unicode value for a glyph by giving a comma-separated list of values, for example: `uni0020,uni00A0`.
 The `XXXX` hexadecimal values *must* be either numerals (0-9) or uppercase letters.
 Values containing lowercase letters will be ignored.
 The source font is not required to have any glyphs that are named in the `GlyphOrderAndAliasDB` file.

 <a name="unicode_note"></a>
 Note: Unicode values can be used in the form `uniXXXX` or `uXXXX[XX]` where `XXXX[XX]` is a hexadecimal Unicode value.
 The number of `X` is determined by the codepoint.
 For example, `U+0903` can be written as either `uni0903` or `u0903`.
 If the codepoint requires 5 or 6 digits, for example `U+F0002` or `U+F00041`, then the format must contain the same number of digits: `uF0002` or `uF00041`.
 This only applies when assigning Unicode values using column 3.

 It should be noted that the ordering, renaming, and Unicode override operations are applied only if the `–r` option or the `-ga` option is specified.
 These operations work as follows: